 1. When enabling two-step verification for the first time, it will require you to verify your account through your email.

 2. After Two- Step Verification, new devices attempting to log in will have to verify using one of the methods specified below (App Notification or Email) :

 a.
 APP Verification (Default Method) : Verify by App Notification.
 A Verification Code will be sent via a KASA app notification to Trusted Device(s).
 Enter the code on the new device to verify the new device.

 Note: Ensure that the Notification permission has been enabled on your phone to use this feature.

 b.
 Email Verification (Alternative method): Verify by Email.
 A Verification Code will be sent to your Email Registered to your TP-Link Account.
 Sign in your email to view the code.
 Enter this code on the new device to verify the new device.

 Q1.
 How to turn off Two-Step Authentication?

-From the Kasa APP > Tap the in the top left> View account > Login Security>Then tap the Two-Step Verification ON/OFF toggle
+From the Kasa APP > Tap’Me’ on the bottom> View account > Login Security>Then tap the Two-Step Verification ON/OFF toggle

 Note: Set Two-Step Verification ‘ON’ is highly recommended to enhance security level to your account.